Fluffy Stuff

 Fluffy Stuff is a brand of cotton candy sold in a variety of fruit flavors, marketed by Tootsie Roll Industries, which acquired it in 2000.
 It is the largest producer of cotton candy in the United States.
-The candy is packed in moisture-resistant, airtight bags, to prevent moisture and airborne containments from spoiling the product.
+The candy is packed in moisture-resistant, airtight bags, to prevent moisture and airborne contaminants from spoiling the product.
 It is available in popular seasonal varieties, including Snow Balls (December), Cotton Tails (Easter), and Spider Webs (Halloween).